theashu02/frontdesk/README.md

 3. **Configure LiveKit Cloud PSTN**
    - In the LiveKit Cloud dashboard, enable PSTN and claim a phone number (or configure SIP).
-   - Set the “Token Request URL” (or equivalent webhook) to `POST https://your-domain/api/livekit/token`.
+   - Set the "Token Request URL" (or equivalent webhook) to `POST https://your-domain/api/livekit/token`.
    - Supply any headers LiveKit requires; if you set `LIVEKIT_PSTN_SHARED_SECRET`, add `x-livekit-shared-secret: <same secret>`.
    - Choose the room name LiveKit should create/bridge into (e.g. `frontdesk-salon`).
 Configure your Python worker to join the same room (`LIVEKIT_ROOM_NAME` in `.env`).